 GERALD: 3D printing, if you are making a component within a larger assembly, let’s say, you can 3D print that at fairly medium, low to medium scale without having to go to injection molding.
 There are cases that I have been able to 3D print a product and sell it direct to a consumer and make a profit.
 Other cases it is not, it is simply a market test.
 I think you will start seeing injection molding and 3D printing used hand-in-hand.
 Not just for product development or R&D, but more as a production system, eventually.
-Hopefully one day we will see Injection molds made from 3D printing.
+Hopefully one day we will see Injection molds made by 3D printing services.
 They already do it now, but longer-term, higher volume injection molds made from 3D printing.

 KATIE: Based on our discussion, it sounds like a designer or engineer really needs to understand the end use of the part and manufacturing process when in the design phase.
 Even during the R&D stages.
 Aside from that advice, what excites you about where the industry is headed?
 We talked so much about how far injection molding and 3D printing have come.
 I’m curious where you see the manufacturing industry headed in the future?

 GERALD: I really hope we see more millennials or young people get into manufacturing.
 I think there is a huge disconnect that manufacturing isn’t cool right now because of the tech industry and that is not the case.
 I grew up hands-on manufacturing, designing, and in my opinion, the tech-side would be boring for myself.
 But for the people who are in high school or college trying to figure out what to do, go work in manufacturing for a while.
 Learn to work with your hands.
 I really hope we don’t see a shortage of manufacturing professionals in the future.